MLewkowicz/MLewkowicz.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Undergraduate at Yale University
+subtitle: Undergraduate & Researcher at Yale University

 profile:
   align: right